Wellness at ASU Library

 Wellness Nook

-- Near the library's South entrance (across from the Memorial Union) is the "Wellness Nook."
-This corner of the library contains natural lighting and some seats, as well as a table set up with colored pencils and a puzzle.
-This nook sometimes hosts outreach events such as therapy dogs and crafts.
+- Located in Hayden Library's South entrance (across from the Memorial Union) is the "Wellness Nook."
+This area features natural lighting, seating, and a table equipped with colored pencils and a puzzle.
+This nook occasionally hosts outreach events, such as visits from therapy dogs and crafting activities.